 In fact, you can count on regular updates to plugins, widgets, add-ons or your theme about every week.
 You need to be careful though, because installing too many of those helpful, little tools, or downloading outdated or conflicting versions can cause insidious performance problems.
 A few of the more common include, very slow page loading times, missing content, broken links, layouts and features, and various rendering issues with your images and videos.

 Our website maintenance and improvement guide, Caring for Your Website was written with WordPress in mind.
 It contains targeted tips and useful resources, including a number of efficient and effective plugins that have been time tested and frequently recommended.

-If you have been experiencing issues with your WordPress website, want better performance, or you just want to learn how to properly maintain it, click the link below to download your free copy.
+If you have been experiencing issues with your WordPress website, want better performance, or you just want to learn how to properly maintain it, click the button below to download your free copy.
 Your website will thank you!

-You have a killer idea for a new business website.
+Let’s say that you have a killer idea for a new business website.
 It’s important that you stand out, but you don’t really know where to start.
 You’ve looked around online, but there is just too much information!
 How do you begin?
 Well, I’m glad you asked that question!

 Before you start it’s important to have a clear understanding of some fundamentals.
 You need to know how to create the basis for the overall design and identify the structural components of a typical website.
-These include a distinctive business brand, and the standard structure of a business webpage.
+These include a distinctive business brand, and the standard structure of abusiness webpage.

 This article will provide you with some information to use as a foundation upon which to build your spectacular new business website.

 Creating a Business Brand